Gromov-Hausdorff Distance for Directed Spaces: Discussion

+In this work, we introduced three alternative, non-equivalent, definitions of Gromov--Hausdorff-type metrics between directed spaces.
+The question of which of these definitions is most appropriate remains open and likely depends on the specific application under consideration.
+We intend to explore this question further in future work.

+Our constructions are based on specific choices, leading to three notions of directed Gromov--Hausdorff distance: one defined via \emph{d-isometries} between directed metric spaces, and two based on \emph{distortion} of \emph{d-maps} and \emph{d-correspondences}, respectively.
+These formulations rely on particular assumptions regarding the continuity of maps that respect the directed structures, as well as the choice of metrics used to define isometries, distortions, and codistortions.
+Future work will focus on investigating the stability of the proposed directed distances and exploring further applications that highlight their usefulness in applied settings.
+Additionally, we plan to examine alternative definitions and analyze how they relate to each other and to the classical Gromov--Hausdorff~distance.

 \paragraph*{\textbf{Acknowledgements}} This collaboration began at the WinCompTop3 workshop at EPFL in Lausanne, Switzerland, which was partially funded by NSF CCF 2317401.
-The authors thank the organizers---Erin Chambers, Heather Harrington, Katherine Hess, and Claudia Landi---for organizing the productive workshop.
+The authors thank the organizers---Erin Chambers, Heather Harrington, Kathryn Hess, and Claudia Landi---for organizing the productive workshop.
 In addition, BTF was partially supported by NSF CCF 2046730.
+LM was supported by the Mila EDI scholarship.
 FT was funded by the Knut and Alice Wallenberg Foundations and the WASP Postdoctoral Scholarship Program.
 ZU is part of the Centre for TDA, supported by EPSRC grant EP/R018472/1.
+We would like to thank anonymous reviewers whose careful reading have greatly improved this paper.